umputun/mpt/README.md

 2. **Code reviews**: Request detailed feedback on code changes by piping in the diff while using the prompt flag to specify what aspects to focus on:
    ```
-   git diff HEAD~1 | mpt --openai.enabled --prompt "Review this code change and focus on potential performance issues"
+   git diff HEAD~1 | mpt --openai.enabled --prompt="Review this code change and focus on potential performance issues"
    ```

 3. **Contextual analysis**: Provide both the content and the specific analysis instructions:
    ```
-   cat error_log.txt | mpt --anthropic.enabled --prompt "Identify the root cause of these errors and suggest solutions"
+   cat error_log.txt | mpt --anthropic.enabled --prompt="Identify the root cause of these errors and suggest solutions"
    ```

 4. **File transformation**: Transform content according to specific rules:
    ```
-   cat document.md | mpt --google.enabled --prompt "Reformat this markdown document to be more readable and fix any syntax issues"
+   cat document.md | mpt --google.enabled --prompt="Reformat this markdown document to be more readable and fix any syntax issues"
    ```

 This approach gives you much more flexibility than either using just stdin or just the prompt flag alone.